Fact Sheets

 Hospital Safety and Parkinson’s

-Delayed, missed or contraindicated medications and limited movement in the hospital can lead to complications for people with Parkinson’s.
+Delayed, missed or contraindicated medications and limited movement in the hospital can lead to complications for people with PD.
 These problems set up a vicious cycle that puts you at risk for falls, muscle deterioration, medication side effects, mental and physical decline and decreased independence.
+This is known as the Symptom Spiral.

 Communicating Your Needs